Argelbargel/sonarqube-multiproject-gradle-plugin/README.md

 [![Build Status](https://travis-ci.org/Argelbargel/sonarqube-multiproject-gradle-plugin.svg?branch=master)](https://travis-ci.org/Argelbargel/sonarqube-multiproject-gradle-plugin)

+*Since SonarQube 6.4 there is no need to use this plugin anymore*

 This plugin extends the [SonarQube Scanner for Gradle](https://github.com/SonarSource/sonar-scanner-gradle) and allows you to analyze multi-module builds even when the root-project has its own source-files (that is, it implements a fix for [SONARGRADL-5](https://jira.sonarsource.com/browse/SONARGRADL-5)).